pallets/werkzeug/docs/deployment/fastcgi.rst

 Creating a `.fcgi` file
 =======================

-Then you need to create the FastCGI server file.
+First you need to create the FastCGI server file.
 Let's call it `yourapplication.fcgi`::

     #!/usr/bin/python